qrtt1/project-prompt-generator/README.md

 ## How it Works ⚙️

-1. The tool scans your project directory, respecting `.gitignore`, custom ignore patterns specified by the `CUSTOM_IGNORE_DIRS` environment variable. 🔍
+1. The tool scans your project directory, respecting `.gitignore` and any custom ignore patterns specified via the `CUSTOM_IGNORE_DIRS` environment variable. 🔍
-2. Each file is converted into a markdown file with a header containing the filename and path, followed by the file's content enclosed in a code block with appropriate language highlighting. 📝
+2. Each file is converted into a markdown file with a header showing the filename and path, followed by its content enclosed in a code block with appropriate language highlighting. 📝
-3. Sensitive data in the content is automatically detected and masked with asterisks (*) to protect security credentials. 🔒
+3. Sensitive data is automatically detected and masked with asterisks (*) to protect your credentials. 🔒
-4. Depending on the command used, the tool either generates individual files or a single combined file. 🧩
+4. Depending on the command used, the tool generates either individual markdown files or a single consolidated file. 🧩

 ## License 📄

 This project is licensed under the MIT License. 🎉

+---

+## Additional Notes

+- This is a simple, experimental project created to assist with daily tasks.
+- If you need a more mature solution, consider exploring [Repomix](https://repomix.com/).
+- We intend to learn from Repomix's features and may integrate new ideas in future updates.